PDF: Annotation

 Adobe Acrobat is one example of proprietary software that allows the user to annotate, highlight, and add notes to already created PDF files.
 One UNIX application available as free software (under the GNU General Public License) is PDFedit.
 The freeware Foxit Reader, available for Microsoft Windows, macOS and Linux, allows annotating documents.
 Tracker Software's PDF-XChange Viewer allows annotations and markups without restrictions in its freeware alternative.
 Apple's macOS's integrated PDF viewer, Preview, does also enable annotations as does the open-source software Skim, with the latter supporting interaction with LaTeX, SyncTeX, and PDFSync and integration with BibDesk reference management software.
 Freeware Qiqqa can create an annotation report that summarizes all the annotations and notes one has made across their library of PDFs.
 The Text Verification Tool exports differences in documents as annotations and markups.

-There are also web annotation systems that support annotation in pdf and other documents formats.
+There are also web annotation systems that support annotation in pdf and other document formats.
 In cases where PDFs are expected to have all of the functionality of paper documents, ink annotation is required.

+Conversion and Information Extraction

+PDF's emphasis on preserving the visual appearance of documents across different software and hardware platforms poses challenges to the conversion of PDF documents to other file formats and the targeted extraction of information, such as text, images, tables, bibliographic information, and document metadata.
+Numerous tools and source code libraries support these tasks.
+Several labeled datasets to test PDF conversion and information extraction tools exist and have been used for benchmark evaluations of the tool's performance.